 Gem of the Normand architecture, situated in the heart of the conservation area, the Bayeux Cathedral was consecrated on 14th July 1077, by Bishop Odo of Conteville, in the presence of his illustrious brother, William the Conqueror, Duke of Normandy and king of England.
 It is believed that Odo commissioned the Bayeux Tapestry.
 The masterpiece from the Middle Ages was probably intended to be hung in the cathedral nave.

 Around the cathedral, the historic center, untouched during the events of 1944, offers a rich heritage comprising timber-framed houses, manors, and townhouses.

-Suggestion: small group half day guided tour of the D-Day landing beaches (US Sector)
+Suggestion: small group half-day guided tour of the D-Day landing beaches (US Sector)

 The tour stops to visit major sites in the U.S sector.
-During the morning your guide discuss a lot of subjects about the war (from German occupation to French Resistance) and speak about so many different soldiers’ war stories.
+During the morning your guide will discuss a lot of subjects about the war (from German occupation to French Resistance) and speak about so many different soldiers’ war stories.

 A stop at Pointe du Hoc, the largest German coastal battery attacked by the U.S Rangers on D-Day, will put you right in the atmosphere – the beach, the cliff, the bunkers, the bomb craters – before making a stop at the best-known Bloody Omaha.

 The last stop of the tour will be the Normandy American Cemetery, for yet another perspective of the beach from the high ground.
 Your guide will then give you the time to stay longer in the cemetery or save time for the Visitor Center, also next to Omaha Beach.

 Day 6: Paris

 Discovery of the Durand Cheese Factory in Camembert